duckdb/duckdb-web/docs/extensions/sqlite_scanner.md

 └────────────────────────┘
 ```

-Then you can query those views normally using SQL, e.g. using the example queries from sakila-examples.sql
+Then you can query those views normally using SQL, e.g., using the example queries from sakila-examples.sql

 ```sql
 SELECT cat.name category_name,